juliannehiew/Homework-unit-1/README.md

 The idea was stemmed from Jon’s frustrations with managing his money online, noticing that Vanguard or ING Direct offered very poor interfaces and charged outrageous account keeping fees.

 Being graduated from Harvard in Economics and having worked in the finance industry, Jon planned to develop Betterment.
 His first business plan had no employees and thought of building Betterment all by himself that includes coding the site, marketing, managing customer service, and designing.
-When he shared this idea with roommate, Sean Owen, who was a software engineer at Google, Jon was hoping that Sean was a keen in validating this idea.
+When he shared this idea with roommate, Sean Owen, who was a software engineer at Google, Jon was hoping that Sean was keen in validating this idea.
 Not knowing how coding works, Jon perceived coding as a foreign world.
 Instead of learning from scratch, he seeks Sean’s expertise and guidance to build the backend capabilities.
 As Sean was excited with this idea, he helped setting up Apache and Tomcat servers with an Adobe Flash and Flex-based front-end design for the website, along with building MySQL database, and a Java application.

 Simultaneously, Jon focused on front end of Betterment by learning the insights of regulatory landscape.
 Given the complexity of the regulations of financial instruments, he purchased a legal library and anticipated to understand the legal opportunities and risks of various structures within the investing industries.